YustusKevyn/rollup-plugin-awesome-typescript/readme.md

 <img align="right" src="./screenshot.png" width="400">

 - **👁️ Almighty watch mode**
-  Monitors all contributing files, including type-only imports and declaration files.
+  Monitors all contributing files, including type-only imports as well as declaration and configuration files.
 - **🦄 Delightful error messages**
   Detailed and beautifully formatted error messages display the erroneous code as well as its surroundings to provide more context on what went wrong.